elixir-europe/rdmkit/pages/tool_assembly/fi_csc_assembly.md

 Supercomputers Puhti and Mahti can be used for larger scale analysis and simulations.
 They will soon be accompanied with the world-class supercomputer LUMI.
 Pouta and Rahti cloud computing services offer more flexibility, allowing the user to manage the infrastructure.
 CSC's computers have a wide range of [preinstalled scientific software and databases](https://research.csc.fi/bioscience-programs) with usage instructions.

 This summer, CSC will be releasing beta versions of new services for sensitive data management: Sensitive Data Desktop (SD Desktop) and Sensitive Data Connect (SD Connect).
-SD Submit will be available later this year.
-The new Sensitive Data Services are designed to facilitate collaborative research across Finland and between Finnish academics and their European collaborators.
+Sensitive Data Submit (SD Submit) will be available later this year.
+The new Sensitive Data Services are designed to facilitate collaborative research across Finland and between Finnish academics and their collaborators.
 [SD Desktop](https://research.csc.fi/-/sd-desktop) is a service that allows a user and their authorized colleagues to access a private computing environment workspace via a web browser and analyze the data within a secure cloud.
 [SD Connect](https://research.csc.fi/-/sd-connect) allows you to collect, organize and share your encrypted sensitive data in a secure manner via web browser.

 ### Data sharing and publishing